Tag: skincare routine

 ✔ Apply on dry skin, massage, then rinse before cleanser

-Step 2: Gentle Cleanser (AM + PM)
+Step 2 of Skincare Routine for Acne-Prone Skin: Gentle Cleanser (AM + PM)

 A gentle cleanser is the foundation of any acne-safe routine.
 The goal is to clean the skin without stripping it or causing irritation.